 Cox Enterprises is one of America's leading media groups, with interests in a range of sectors including broadcast TV, telecoms and automotive sales & services.
-Its biggest and best-known business is Cox Communications, now the country's #3 cable TV provider behind Comcast and Charter, with around 6m subscribers and revenues of almsot $12bn in 2018.
+Its biggest and best-known business is Cox Communications, now the country's #3 cable TV provider behind Comcast and Charter, with around 6m residential and commercial subscribers and revenues of almost $12bn in 2018.
+Cox has a somewhat fragmented footprint spread across 18 states.
+Its strongest areas of coverage by subscribers are in Arizona, California and Virginia.
 Separate division Cox Media Group controls a collection of TV and radio stations as well as newspapers, other print media and coupons marketer Valpak.
 Cox Automotive comprises a range of business information services and solutions for the automotive industry as well as wholesaler Manheim, and consumer services AutoTrader, Kelley Blue Book, Manheim and Dealer.com.
-Combined sales for the family owned group were $20.4bn in 2017.
+Combined sales for the family owned group were $21bn in 2018.
 Group chairman and former CEO James Kennedy is the grandson of James M Cox who founded the business in 1898 at the age of 28 after he purchased his local newspaper the Dayton Evening News.
 He later became governor of Ohio and launched an unsuccessful presidential campaign in 1920.
 When that he failed he focused his attention on media, moving into radio in the 1930s and later TV and cable.
-He was also governor of Ohio and an unsuccessful presidential candidate in 1920.
 His great-grandson Alex Taylor is now CEO.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+Pat Esser is CEO of the cable unit Cox Communications.

 Which agencies handle advertising for Cox?
 Find out more from Adbrands Account Assignments